 There’s also Offerup, which shows your items to people who live near you, so it’s good for selling larger items that you don’t necessarily want to ship.

 9. Put Your Car up for Rent

 If you have a fun car that just sits in the garage, or if you don’t drive much, snap some nice photos and rent your car to make some extra cash.
 This is just like Airbnb, but for your car.

-I’ve heard of people purchasing multiple cars just to rent it on Turo.
-They use the money they make from Turo to pay off the car.
+I’ve heard of people purchasing multiple cars just to rent it on Hyrecar.
+They use the money they make from Hyrecar to pay off the car.

 For customers, it’s a cheaper alternative to renting from traditional companies like Enterprise or Hertz.

 Similar to Airbnb, users must have a profile and are rated and reviewed by others.
 There are options for auto insurance that renters can choose.